philpagel/PCE174-communication/README.md

 This script implements the serial communication protocol used by the PCE-174 logging light meter.

-The PCE-174 appears to be identical to/compatible with the Extech HD450 light meter.
+The PCE-174 appears to be identical to/compatible with the Extech HD450 and HD400 light meters.
 The user manual for the Extech version of the instrument is quite a bit better than the PCE version, so try and find it online...

 See `protocol.md` for a detailed description of the communication protocol.